Root Canal Treatment in Greenwood, IN

-Root Canals are a type of treatment to repair and save a decayed, damaged or infected tooth.
-The procedure involves removing the damaged nerve of the tooth (the pulp), cleaning and disinfecting it and then filling and sealing it.
-The common causes affecting the pulp are a cracked tooth, a deep cavity, repeated dental treatment to the tooth or trauma.
-The term “root canal” comes from cleaning of the canals inside the tooth’s root.
+A Root Canal is a type of treatment to repair and save a decayed, damaged or infected tooth.
+The root canal procedure involves removing the damaged nerve of the tooth (the pulp), cleaning and disinfecting it and then filling and sealing it.
+A common cause affecting the pulp is a cracked tooth, a deep cavity, repeated dental treatment to the tooth or trauma.
+The term “root canal” comes from the cleaning of the canals inside the tooth’s root.

 The American Dental Association and The American Association of Endodontists state that root canals are a safe procedure that cannot cause any systemic diseases.
 A tooth that has had a root canal is dead tissue.
 No medical specialty leaves dead tissue in the body.
-Root canals save teeth that otherwise would be highly undesirable and costly to lose.
-It is wise to weigh all the options to replace a diseased tooth before arbitrarily choosing a root canal.
+With treatment we can save teeth that otherwise would be highly undesirable and costly to lose.
+It is wise to weigh all of the options to replace a compromised tooth before arbitrarily choosing a root canal.
 Teeth that are structurally compromised, especially in young adults, may be best handled with an extraction and implant replacement.

 Does my tooth need a Crown after a Root Canal?